Educational Manager for Programming at

-International Games Architecture and Design (IGAD) which is part of the MADE Academy at the NHTV University of Applied Science in Breda, Netherlands.
-Member of the Lectureship Entertainment Technology (LET) Research Group.
+International Games Architecture and Design (IGAD) which is part of the Academy for Games and Media at Breda University of Applied Science in Breda, The Netherlands.

-PhD (in Progress) as part of the Institute for Integrated and Intelligent Systems (IIIS) at the School of Information and Communication Technology (ICT) which is part of the Science, Environment, Engineering and Technology (SEET) Group at Griffith University in Brisbane, Australia.
+PhD (in Progress) as part of the Institute for Integrated and Intelligent Systems (IIIS) at the School of Information and Communication Technology (ICT), Griffith University in Brisbane, Australia.

 – Game engine technology.